Fader to Black (or silver, your choice!): We welcome four new modules to the family!

 Let’s face it: you can always use more envelopes.
 That’s how that saying goes, right?

 PA was inspired by some friends of Noise Engineering.
 Sky King of Buck Modular fame had suggested we make a small quad decay module.
 We went through a couple revisions and the module (then called Sinc Mori) languished apart from being the main envelope in Stephen’s case.
 When NE friend Dave Driggers mentioned the name of his band, Pons Asinorum, we realized what we needed to do: expand the functionality beyond just decay.
 It took a few hardware revisions, and a LOT of firmware tweaking but eventually, that turned into the PA we have today: a quad attack/attack-decay/decay with looping, CV over cycle length, and performance-oriented controls.
 Having CV over envelope length makes for basically endless possibilities.
-Markus makes a lot of acid basslines and being able to sequence accented notes with longer envelopes is invaluable (have you noticed he likes accents?).
+Markus makes a lot of acid basslines and being able to sequence accented notes with longer envelopes is invaluable (have you noticed they like accents?).
 Being able to control multiple different cycle lengths separately-but-together on one encoder makes for some awesome performance control as well: start out with four short voices, and slowly bring them in with the turn of a single knob.
 Kris is obsessed with the LFO functions and has been having a ton of fun with those in compact and easily controlled form.
 And because each channel can be independently controlled, you can pick and choose how you use each one.
 How handy is that?
 At this point, we’re basically never not using all four channels of our PAs.

 CV mixing is really fun.
 Like, really fun.
 There’s a lot of cool stuff you can do with it, too.
 RP was inspired by our friend Baseck, who showed us how he used different CV sources to create percussive patches out of our oscillators.
 We knew we had to make our own CV mixer but with a classic NE twist (i.e. lots of blinkenlights and a cool panel).
 Our initial design worked well enough but had some kind of stupid layout issues that we had a collective facepalm about when we got the thing in our hands.
 Making a whole new revision was not terribly palatable (it’s expensive, and while prepping a new RP would comparably little time, it’s still time we could spend elsewhere)...but then we realized we could add the 5v offset to the first channel, effectively making it its own CV source.
 That was the kick in the pants we needed to make the next version, and we were pretty happy with that.